-No stock options were issued or outstanding during the twelve months ended June 30, 2022 or 2021.
+No stock options were issued or outstanding during the twelve months ended June 30, 2023 or 2022.

-9. SUBSEQUENT EVENTS
+11. SUBSEQUENT EVENTS

-The Company evaluated subsequent events after June 30, 2022, in accordance with FASB ASC 855 Subsequent Events, through the date of the issuance of these financial statements.
+The Company evaluated subsequent events after June 30, 2023, in accordance with FASB ASC 855 Subsequent Events, through the date of the issuance of these financial statements, and has determined no subsequent events are required to be disclosed.